pytorch/pytorch.github.io/_mobile/ios.md

 }
 ```

 The code might look weird at first glance, but it’ll make sense once we understand our model.
-The input data of our model is a 3-channel RGB image of shape (3 x H x W), where H and W are expected to be at least 224.
-The image have to be loaded in to a range of [0, 1] and then normalized using mean = [0.485, 0.456, 0.406] and std = [0.229, 0.224, 0.225].
+The input data is a 3-channel RGB image of shape (3 x H x W), where H and W are expected to be at least 224.
+The image has to be loaded in to a range of [0, 1] and then normalized using mean = [0.485, 0.456, 0.406] and std = [0.229, 0.224, 0.225].

-####  TorchScript module
+####  TorchScript Module

 Now that we have preprocessed our input data and we have a pre-trained TorchScript model, the next step is to use them to run predication.
 To do that, we'll first load our model into the application.